 There have been many changes at Bradford Teaching Hospitals over the last century and more, but our roots still firmly lie in the heart of West Yorkshire.
-Delve deeper into our long and distinguished history in the timeline below.
+Delve deeper into our long and distinguished history below.

 - April 1825: Bradford Dispensary founded.
 During its first year, the dispensary’s trustees congratulated themselves on being able to bring medical relief to many in need during a period of political unrest when an abnormal number of Bradford families were left destitute and deprived